eviebat/ShellScript1/README.md

 Author: Emily VanDerveer

+This script is written in the Bash command language.

 This script locates executeable files.
 It takes a list of file names from the command line and determines which would be executed had these names be given as commands.